drduh/Debian-Privacy-Server-Guide/README.md

 $ sudo lighttpd -f /etc/lighttpd/lighttpd.conf -D
 ```

-Update Networking firewall rules to allow the new HTTP/HTTPS listening port(s) (in this example, TCP port 80 and 443).
+Update firewall rules to allow the new HTTP/HTTPS listening port(s) (in this example, TCP port 80 and 443).

 Create some content: